div-sahu55/Crypto-Portfolio-Calculator/README.md

 You can also checkout this video I made regarding usage - [https://youtu.be/IHnDor9emng](https://youtu.be/IHnDor9emng)
 # Comments

-- Build instructions for Windows OS will be added soon.

-- I designed this program with cryptocurrencies in mind but it can very well be used for stocks.

-- Presently, I am inputting the current price of the tokens from the user.
-I understand how inconvenient this is and will automate this with updates in the future.

 - The recommendations for any token are based on general consensus and are NOT financial advices.